sparcityeu/SparseBase/docs/pages/tutorials/004_cuda_spmv.md

 value_type * vec_ptr = new value_type[num_columns];
 // Fill the vector with random values filL_randomly(vec_ptr, num_columns);
-// Create a SparseBase Array as a wrapper around the raw array `vec_ptr`.
+// Create a SparseBase array as a wrapper around the raw array `ptr`.
 Array<value_type>* vec = new Array<value_type>(num_columns, vec_ptr, kOwned);
 // We can access metadata of the Array std::cout << "Vector has "
           << vec->get_dimensions()[0] << " elements " <<  std::endl;

 ```
 Placing raw data in a SparseBase format object allows you to leverage the library's conversion, preprocessing, feature extraction, and I/O capabilities with this data.